Kazakhs in China: Entry into Inner Territory

-During the fall of the Dzungar Khanate in the mid-18th century, the Manchus of the Qing Dynasty massacred the native Dzungars of Dzungaria in the Dzungar genocide, and afterwards colonized the depopulated area with immigrants from many parts of their empire.
-Among the peoples who migrated into depopulated Dzungaria were the Kazakhs from the Kazakh Khanates.
+With the fall of the Dzungar Khanate in the mid-18th century, the Manchus of the Qing Dynasty massacred the native Dzungars of Dzungaria in the Dzungar genocide.
+During the Qing campaign to pacify the Dzungars, many rebellious or suspected rebellious tribes were exterminated by Qing forces, while even non-rebellious groups were often incorporated into the Eight Banners or relocated to northern Mongolia.
+After the campaign, the Dzungar population had fallen to roughly one-tenth of its peak, leaving vast areas of former pastureland empty.
+Among the peoples who migrated into depopulated Dzungaria were the Kazakhs from the Kazakh Khanates, although this migration was small and disrupted by the later Sino–Kazakh Wars that also saw Kazakhs massacred.